jayunit100/bigpetstore/README.md

      * First, see and run the setuphive.sh script.
 Read it and try to under stand what it does.

-     * mvn clean verify -P crunch
+     * mvn clean verify -P pig

 For Eclipse Users
 -----------------